kokog78/unit-test-dojo/unit-test-practice-11/README.md

 ### Phase #4: discussion

-Now you have a new class which is more general than te original one.
+Now you have a new class which is more general than the original one.
 Do you need to write tests for that class or not?